Master of Public Administration - Law

 On-campus & Online Degree Overview

-Regent's Master of Public Administration (MPA) program—the first public/nonprofit management program rooted in a Christian worldview—is designed for those called to managerial and leadership careers in public service.
-The MPA in Law program enables MPA students to develop a higher level of expertise and competency in key employment, contract, negotiations and constitutional law issues that are highly germane to public and administration theory and practice.
+Regent's Master of Public Administration (M.P.A.) program — the first public/nonprofit management program rooted in a Christian worldview — is designed for those called to managerial and leadership careers in public service.
+The M.P.A. with a concentration in Law enables MPA students to develop a higher level of expertise and competency in key employment, contract, negotiations and constitutional law issues that are highly germane to public and administration theory and practice.

 Curriculum: View Course Sequence & Descriptions